 Visa Status Questions – Impact of Moving Online

-ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status will not be affected by the move of Spring and Summer 2020 classes to online and alternative delivery.
+ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status will not be affected by the move of Fall 2020 classes to online and alternative delivery.
 F-1 and J-1 students must continue to maintain full-time enrollment despite the shift to online and alternative delivery.
-We are still waiting for guidance from the Department of Homeland Security regarding Fall 2020 enrollment.
+We are still waiting for guidance from the Department of Homeland Security regarding Spring 2021 enrollment.

 Departing the U.S. to Complete Studies Online

-ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status who wish to return to their home country to continue online studies may do so for the Spring and Summer 2020 semesters.
+ISSS has received guidance from the Department of Homeland Security and separately from the Department of State that F-1 and J-1 students’ visa status who wish to return to their home country to continue online studies may do so for the Fall 2020 semester.
 This notice suspends the 5-month rule for absences which allows students to remain outside the US for more than 5 months without impact to SEVIS record.
 ISSS will maintain your F-1 I-20 or J-1 DS-2019 while you are out-of-country for Spring 2021 as long as you maintain full-time enrollment.
 Your I-20/DS-2019 and F-1/J-1 student status is not in any jeopardy.
 Please note that F-1 and J-1 students must continue to maintain full-time enrollment despite the shift to online and alternative delivery.